theophiledutrey/obsidian-repo/Linux/Privilege Escalation.md

 }
 ```

-> Compiles a binary that spawns a  reverse shell on port 1337 when executed by a root srcipt like cronjob
+> Compiles a binary that spawns a  reverse shell on port 1337 when executed by a root srcipt like cronjob (RUID = 0)

 ---
 ## ELF Signing Tool